Dashboard Card SDK Usage

 The key characteristics of this interface are:

-Any, and the host must cast them to the actual types - The dashboard module calls this interface through a unified routing layer without directly depending on host business pages
+3. The dashboard module calls this interface through a unified routing layer without directly depending on host business pages

 Common methods and parameter conventions are as follows: